The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “Whites and blacks, Catholics and Protestants, men and women.
 If we saw each other as more alike, we might be very eager to join in one big human family in this world.
 And to care about that family the way we care about our own.”

 Some people believe that we are all different from each other; that’s why we don’t treat everyone the way we should.
-We might be unique, but we need to accept people who are different from ourselves.
+We might be unique, but we must accept people who are different.
 For Morrie, we are always stronger together than if we are divided.

 He also said, “Be compassionate and take responsibility for each other.
 If we only learned those lessons, this world would be so much better a place.”